What is SMPP?¶

 Connect with at least one transceiver or receiver to receive delivery reports.
 A maximum of 25 000 unacknowledged reports will be kept for 48 hours.

-The delivery report format is as in the following examples:
+The delivery report format is as follows:

 dlvrd can be ignored.